 FINE & PRACTICAL ARTS

 Fine and Practical Arts electives are designed to aid the student in becoming a well-rounded individual.
-Curriculum is developed to be of interest to all students, regardless of talent, and encourages active participation in the classroom.
-The experiences resulting from participation stimulate growth of the student, create an awareness and appreciation for the Arts as a universal enrichment medium, and develop the student physically, intellectually, and emotionally.
-The Fine and Practical Arts play an important role in the development of the whole student.
+The curriculum is developed to be of interest to all students, regardless of talent, and encourages active participation in the classroom.
+The experiences resulting from participation stimulate the growth of the student, create an awareness and appreciation for the Arts as a universal enrichment medium, and develop the student physically, intellectually, and emotionally.
+Fine and Practical Arts play an important role in the development of the whole student.
 Music, Art, Family Consumer Science, and Industrial Arts contribute to personal development, expression, creativity, and basic skills necessary for every student.

 This is an introductory course.
 This course is devoted to teaching the different techniques of drawing and painting through the use of the elements of art: line, shape, value, form, space, color, and texture.
 Students will be introduced to the principles of design.
 Art history will be used to develop criticism and aesthetic judgment skills.
 Students will be responsible for course terminology, class projects, homework assignments, and a sketchbook.
 Evaluation is based on creativity, craftsmanship and fulfilling objectives of studio work.
 Artwork will be exhibited.